How Does the New SEC Marketing Rule Affect Advisor Marketing?

 - The new rule will only go into effect 60 days after it is published in the Federal Register.
 This has not happened yet.

-5 Key Opportunities Created by the New SEC Rule
+5 Advisor Marketing Opportunities Under the New SEC Marketing Rule

-The first opportunity for new reviews is going to be through your Google My Business listing.
-A Google My Business Listing is the window that appears to the right of a Google search result page, similar to this example listing from Retirement Matters Inc.
+The first opportunity for new reviews is through your Google My Business listing.
+A Google My Business Listing is the window that appears to the right of a Google search result page, similar to this example listing from Retirement Matters Inc:

-Listings include general business information, like hours of operation, location, description and a few pictures of the area or business.
-Near the bottom of these listings is a “Reviews” area, where searchers can write a review on your advisory firm.
+Google My Business listings include general business information – hours of operation, location, description, etc. Near the bottom of these listings is a “Reviews” area, where searchers can write a review on your advisory firm.

 Though there are other options for reviews, Google My Business listings provide advisors with a few noteworthy advantages.
 These include: